ricardojoserf/SharpProcessDump/README.md

 SharpProcessDump.exe [PROCESS] [FILE]
 ```

-The default value for the process is "lsass" and for the file containing all memory chunks it is "dump.dmp".
+The default value for the process is "lsass" and for the file containing all memory chunks it is *"Process_PID_allinone.dmp"*.

 --------------------------